 A first look at the usage data showed us that, although thousands of users accessed the skill every month, only a small percentage of them were listening to the recipe descriptions.
 An even smaller percentage heard the last step of a recipe.

-We analysed the skill, simulating the main use cases identified by the client team.
-From using the skill and reviewing the interaction model, we discovered the following areas of improvement:
+We analysed the skill, simulating the main use cases the client had originally identified.
+After the analysis and a review the interaction model, we discovered a few areas of improvement:

 - Error handling: The skill had multiple dead ends with poor error handling that didn’t allow the user to recover and potentially kept them in an error loop.

-- Lack of relevancy and variety in the results: The search results only considered the search term and ignored any other aspect of the context.
+- Lack of relevance and variety in the results: The search results only considered the search term and ignored any other aspect of the context.

-With an overview of the experience and the journeys available we started working with the data analyst.
-We aimed to understand the main user behaviours in the skill and discover more areas of improvement.
+After the review we started working with the data analyst.
+We wanted to understand the main user behaviours in the skill and discover more areas of improvement.

 The first issue we identified was a large percentage of searches with no results.
 Further analysis showed that there were 4 main reasons for this error:

 1. Lack of content: Visitors searched for a recipe or an ingredient but we couldn’t find any matching recipes (e.g. guacamole, turnip)

 2. Unrelated search: Visitors searched for something that wasn’t related to food or Alexa misunderstood the expression (e.g. slime, meow)